 Instead, you would construct this filter as

 (LastName = 'Smith' AND FirstName = 'John') OR (LastName = 'Jones' AND FirstName = 'John')

-In a LIKE clause, you can use a wildcard at the beginning and end of the pattern (for example, LastName Like '*mit*'), or only at the end of the pattern (for example, LastName Like 'Smit*').
+In a LIKE clause, you can use a wildcard at the beginning and end of the pattern.
+For example, you can use

 The filter constants make it easier to resolve individual record conflicts during batch update mode by allowing you to view, for example, only those records that were affected during the last UpdateBatch Method method call.

-Setting the Filter property itself may fail because of a conflict with the underlying data (for example, a record has already been deleted by another user).
-In such a case, the provider returns warnings to the Errors Collection (ADO) collection but does not halt program execution.
-A run-time error occurs only if there are conflicts on all the requested records.
+Setting the Filter property itself might fail due to a conflict with the underlying data.
+For example, this failure can happen when a record has already been deleted by another user.
+In such a case, the provider returns warnings to the Errors Collection (ADO) collection, but does not halt program execution.
+An error at run time occurs only if there are conflicts on all the requested records.
 Use the Status Property (ADO Recordset) property to locate records with conflicts.